 Flexible Learning Fund

 In 2018, Dangoor Education generously supported the OU’s application to the Government’s Flexible Learning Fund, a new £11.7 million fund investing in a range of projects to help more adults back into the classroom.
 The Flexible Learning Fund supports 32 innovative projects across England to encourage more people to take part in new training or courses that will help them progress in current employment or secure a new job.
 Projects are aimed at a range of skill levels, from teaching beginners, all the way through to those who already have a good understanding of a topic.
 As one of the 32 successful projects, The Open University is working with three regional further education colleges, community partners including Unison and WEA as well as Dangoor Education, Reed Recruitment and Impetus to help people develop their skills in English and maths through access to free online and for-fee college-based, blended learning approaches.
+You can access the first courses now:

 What we cannot know – Marcus du Sautoy